AnggaSOC/SOC-Portfolio/Email Phising Analysis/README.md

   ```
   Return-Path: <noreply@sfrloyer.com>
   ```
 * **How:** The attacker sends a file purporting to be a notification from DHL.
 However, there is something suspicious about it: the file is in .xlsx format.
 Once the target opens the file, a script from the attacker runs automatically to download a malicious file from the attacker’s server and execute it immediately.
+Therefore, static file forensics was performed in an isolated Linux environment using the file command to verify its true extension, and the strings command to extract plaintext data.

 To view the contents of an attachment in an email that you suspect is malicious, do not open the attachment directly.
 Use “file [file_name]” to view the original format of the attached file.
 Then examine the file's strings using “strings [file_name]”.